Yellowbooker/MVF_Version2/README.md

 References：
 1. Circuit Model Extraction of Parallel-Connected Dual-Passband Coupled-Resonator Filters (for fit Y-parameters with rational functions as pole-residue form)
-2. Phase De-Embedding of Narrowband Coupled-Resonator Networks by Vector Fitting (for phase de-embedding of the S-parameters)
+2. Phase De-Embedding of Narrowband Coupled-Resonator Networks by Vector Fitting (for phase de-embedding of S-parameters)

+Date: 04/08/2022 DD/MM/YYYY